Transparency

 • Limited acceptance: Not as widely accepted in Germany as Visa or Mastercard, especially at smaller retailers or in rural areas.

-• No revolving credit line: Amex cards are charge cards, requiring full payment each month.
+• No revolving credit line: Amex cards are generally charge cards, requiring full payment each month.

-• Premium cards require excellent credit: Especially the Platinum Card, which is reserved for high-income individuals.
+• Premium cards require excellent credit: Especially the Platinum Card, which is reserved for users with stronger financial profiles.

 Fees, Interest & Repayment

-American Express cards issued in Germany function as a charge credit card.
-This means the full balance must be paid monthly — there is no revolving credit or installment plan by default.
+American Express cards issued in Germany generally function as charge cards.
+This means the full balance must usually be paid monthly.
+There is no revolving credit line by default.

-• Foreign transaction fee: A 2% fee applies to all purchases made outside the European Union (EU).
+• Foreign transaction fee: A 2% fee applies to purchases outside the euro area.

-While American Express business credit cards may offer extended payment terms, this does not apply to standard consumer cards in Germany.
+While American Express business credit cards may offer extended payment terms, this does not apply in the same way to standard consumer cards in Germany.
+Those looking for the best business cards will find that Amex consistently ranks well.

-Although Amex cards provide strong purchasing power, they don’t extend actual credit in the traditional sense — there’s no revolving line or interest-based borrowing.
-The full balance must be repaid each month.
-The withdrawal amount is deducted automatically via SEPA.
+Although Amex cards provide strong purchasing power, they do not extend actual revolving credit in the traditional sense.
+There is no standard revolving line or minimum-payment structure.
+The full balance is normally repaid each month, usually by SEPA direct debit.

-• Limited cash withdrawal options: Cash advances are not a key feature and are only available at select ATMs, usually with a 4% fee and daily limits.
+• Limited cash withdrawal options: Cash advances are not a key feature and are only available at select ATMs, usually with high fees and limits.

 Flexible Credit Limit – How It Works